Welcome to the Xero shareholder centre

 The combination of these benefits is critical to delivering Xero’s long-term strategy to drive diversified global growth

-If you are an existing shareholder and hold Xero shares on the NZX, your shares will be automatically transferred to the ASX.
-You do not need to take any action to facilitate this process.
+If you were an existing shareholder and held Xero shares on the NZX, your shares would have been automatically transferred to the ASX.
+You do not need to take any additional action.

 31 January 2018

-Last day Xero shares trade on the NZX
+Last day Xero shares traded on the NZX

 1–2 February 2018